Updated: 15 May 2020

 We want to reassure everyone visiting Ormiston Hospital that we have robust systems and planned processes in place to protect everyone at this anxious time.
 We have the highest levels of restrictions in place, and wish to maintain as a COVID-19 free facility.

 We are monitoring the spread of COVID-19 closely and reacting quickly to any changes.
-We naturally continue to prioritise the health and safety of our patients and families, employees, medical specialists and suppliers, as part of the wider effort to prevent the spread of COVID-19 within New Zealand.
+We continue to prioritise the health and safety of our patients and families, employees, medical specialists and suppliers, as part of the wider effort to prevent the spread of COVID-19 within New Zealand.

 More information for patients follows.